I’m participating in The Library Looter and Anniek’s Library Blogtober challenge.

 After work on Friday, Andy and I traveled to Frenchtown, NJ so I can take part of First Friday Poetry.
-I attended this poetry event last month when it at … Continue reading New Poetry Group, and Good Stories/June 9 Reading Blog
+I attended this poetry event last month when it at The Book Garden, and it was very memorable.
+I had the courage to share one of my poems from my blog Poetic Threading, and it was received warmly.

 Six years ago, Superstorm Sandy ripped through the NY/NJ area.
 I was living in NYC at the time, and we didn’t think it was going to make a huge impact.
 Especially after Irene came through the year before, and minimal damage took place.
 During the day, it was just rain, and we all commented that it was just another storm passing through the area.